 What are the filing requirements for the District of Columbia?

 Employers who operate out of or employ residents from the District of Columbia must e-file Forms 1094 and 1095 with the D.C Office of Tax and Revenue.
 They must also distribute recipient copies.

 The D.C deadline to distribute recipient copies is the same as the IRS deadline, March 2, 2021.
 The deadline to e-file ACA Forms with the D.C Office of Tax and Revenue is April 30, 2021

 Massachusetts is unique in that it has a specific form that employers must use for their ACA reporting.
 This is the Form MA 1099-HC, which must be filed electronically with the Department of Revenue.
 ACAwise supports both the Form MA 1099-HC and has the ability to file it electronically on your behalf.

 The deadline to distribute the Form MA 1099-HC is February 1, 2021 and the deadline to e-file with the Massachusetts Department of Revenue.

 Employers who operate out of or employ residents of California must file Forms 1094 and 1095 and distribute recipient copies.

 The deadline to distribute recipient copies is January 31, 2021.
 The deadline to e-file ACA Forms with the California State Franchise Board is March 31, 2021

 Does TaxBandits support state filing?

 Yes!
 Currently TaxBandits supports state filing for New Jersey and the District of Columbia.
-As states continue to add requirements for ACA reporting, our team will continue to expand filing to more and more states.
+As states continue to add for ACA reporting requirements, our team will continue to expand filing to more and more states.